amirparsadd/Blind-Ranking/README.md

 ## TODO

-1. Add More Topic And Topic Items
+1. Add More Topics And Topic Items